Ohio Prosecuting Attorneys Association Home Contact Us

 Wayne County

-Requirements for the position include: licensed to practice law in the State of Ohio, good communication and interpersonal skills including the ability to think fast on one's feet, a strong sense of professional behavior, impeccable integrity, and an ability to work efficiently and effectively under pressure in a fast-paced environment.
-Trial/litigation experience is preferred.
+Requirements for the position include: licensed to practice law in the State of Ohio; excellent research and writing abilities; good communication and interpersonal skills; strong sense of professional behavior; impeccable integrity; and ability to work quickly and efficiently under tight time constraints.
+Trial/litigation experience is desired, but not mandatory.

-Please send by mail or email a Wayne County Employment Application (download at http://www.wayneohio.org/employment-opportunities ), a resume, and a cover letter stating your ability to fulfill the responsibilities of this position to:
+Please send by mail or email a Wayne County Employment Application (download at http://www.wayneohio.org/employment-opportunities), a resume, and a cover letter stating your ability to address the responsibilities of this position to:

 Wayne County Prosecuting Attorney